mrk21/firebrew/README.md

 #### uninstall

-Uninstall the extension which is designated by the `extension-name` argument.
+Uninstall the extension which is designated by the `extension-name` argument:

 ```bash
 $ firebrew uninstall <extension-name>